-Tokyo is the ultimate 24-hour city, but look behind its busy, hightech façade and you will find plenty of tranquil backstreets and old temples to explore.
+Tokyo is the ultimate 24-hour city, but look behind its busy, high-tech façade and you will find plenty of tranquil backstreets and old temples to explore.
 This morning, head to the Imperial Palace East Gardens, the Meiji Jingu Shrine, and walk the famous Shibuya Crossing.
 The rest of the day is at leisure for you to spend how you wish.

-Some May and September departures only: Tickets to a Sumo tournament are included in the afternoon to some of our departures travelling in May and September.
+For May and September departures only: Tickets to a Sumo tournament are included in the afternoon.
 Many of Japan's most ancient traditions are preserved in the sport; the ritual involved in the performance is just as fascinating to watch as the sport itself.
-Please note that the tickets are subject to availability.